logo

 This step will erase Wi-Fi network passwords and cellular settings, so you make sure you have them in a safe and accessible place before you continue.

-3. Enter your passcode if prompted and confirm.
+4. Enter your passcode and confirm.

 Update your software